 This is a comprehensive guide to Facebook Messenger bots and marketing using chatbots.

-This guide, written by Ross Kimbarovsky (CEO of crowdspring), was created through a partnership between my company, MobileMonkey, a popular Facebook Messenger Marketing platform used by millions of users worldwide, and crowdspring, a leading global marketplace where 210,000+ creatives from 195 countries help entrepreneurs, businesses, agencies and nonprofits with custom logo design, web design, print design, product design, and naming businesses and products.
+This guide, written by Ross Kimbarovsky (CEO of crowdspring), was created through a partnership between my company, MobileMonkey, a popular Facebook Messenger Marketing platform and free chatbot builder used by millions of users worldwide, and crowdspring, a leading global marketplace where 210,000+ creatives from 195 countries help entrepreneurs, businesses, agencies and nonprofits with custom logo design, web design, print design, product design, and naming businesses and products.

 We know that the idea of using a chatbot can be intimidating.